- JUST FOR POSITION DO NOT DELETE

 Censor-in-chief Wang Shouren (1472-1529) escorts the rebellion's shackled leader, Zhu Chenhao, to Hangzhou.

-1520, Gengchen Year
+Gengchen Year (approx. 1520)

 Zhengde Reign, 15th Year

-The emperor orders the Presentation of Captives (xianfu) ritual to celebrate his supposed single-handed arrest of of Zhu Chenhao.
+The emperor orders the Presentation of Captives (xianfu) ritual to celebrate his supposed single-handed arrest of Zhu Chenhao.

-On the fifth day the emperor forces Zhu Chenhao to commit suicide.
+On the fifth day, the emperor forces Zhu Chenhao to commit suicide.

-1521, Xinsi Year
+Xinsi Year (approx. 1521)

 Zhengde Reign, 16th Year

 On the thirteenth day, the emperor is critically ill.
 He dies on the following day in the Leopard Quarter.
-On the eighteenth day the empress dowager orders the arrest and imprisonment of the late emperor’s favorite military companion Jiang Bin and his accomplices.
+On the eighteenth day, the empress dowager orders the arrest and imprisonment of the late emperor’s favorite military companion Jiang Bin and his accomplices.

 On the eighth day, the late Zhengde Emperor is given his posthumous title.